manorrock/calico/README.md

 Click [here](REST.md) for the REST API.

-## Testing SNAPSHOT versions
+## Testing nightly versions

-Every night we push a SNAPSHOT version to Docker Hub.
-If you want to give the version under development a test drive use `snapshot` as the version for the instructions above.
+Every night we push a nigthly version to Docker Hub.
+If you want to give the version under development a test drive use `latest` as the version for the instructions above.

 ## Important notice